 Timeframes for requesting a review

-There is no time limit for a review of a decision about money you owe us, however, you may have to pay back the money while the decision is being reviewed.
+There is no time limit for a review of a decision about money you owe us.
+However, you may have to pay back the money while the decision is being reviewed.

 You should ask for a review within 13 weeks of being notified about a social security decision.
-If your request for a review is more than 13 weeks after being notified and the decision can be changed, you may only receive your entitlement from the date you requested the review.
+If your request for a review is more than 13 weeks after being notified and the decision can be changed, you may only get your entitlement from the date you requested the review.